Heavy-Ball Momentum Method in Continuous Time and Discretization Error Analysis: HB Momentum Methods in Continuous Time and Discretization Error

-to perform a global analysis instead of directly utilizing the backward error analysis in \citet{barrett2022implicit}, which was previously discussed in \citet{ghosh2023implicit}.
+This was previously discussed in \citet{ghosh2023implicit}.
 In Eq.~\eqref{eq:beta_dynamics}, $k$ denotes the iteration count for the discrete updates, $t_k = k\eta$, and $G_k$ depends on $k$ and should degenerate to $\nabla L / (1 - \mu)$ as in Eq.~\eqref{eq:rescaled_gf} for small step size.
-Additionally, $\gamma_k$ is designed to cancel the further discretization error brought by $G_k(\beta)$ such that $\varepsilon_k$ can be controlled to be arbitrarily small.
-For the purpose of deriving the formulation of $\gamma_k$ to control $\varepsilon_k$, we need to establish a connection between them, which can be obtained as follows.
+Additionally, the counter term $\gamma_k$ is designed to cancel the further discretization error brought by $G_k(\beta)$ such that $\varepsilon_k$ can be controlled to be arbitrarily small, hence the name counter term.
+As discussed in the above intuition, deriving the formulation of $\gamma_k$ needs a set of equations for it to satisfy.
+We establish such equations as follows.
 When approximating $t_k$ from $t > t_k$ and $t < t_k$, respectively, Taylor expansion for $\beta$ in Eq.~\eqref{eq:beta_dynamics} provides us

 where $t_k^{+}$ and $t_k^-$ mean that we approximate $t_k$ from $t > t_k$ and $t < t_k$, respectively, $\eta^2 I_k^{\pm} = \int_{t_k}^{t_{k \pm 1}} \ddot{\beta}(\tau)(t_{k \pm 1}- \tau) d\tau$, and we apply Eq.~\eqref{eq:beta_dynamics} for $\dot{\beta}(t_k^{\pm})$.
 A subtraction of the discrete HB update Eq.~\eqref{eq:dis_hb} to the first equality of Eq.~\eqref{eq:taylor1} now allows us to construct the relation between $\varepsilon_k$ and $\gamma_k$: